isjoshokay/Pizza-Planet-Strongmind/README.md

 ### Views
 > Login - The first page a user will see when trying to get into this system.
 If a user is not authenticated, they will be redirected here.
-- There is a form with Username and Password Inputs, a 'type' dropdown, and 'create account' and 'submit' buttons.
+- There is a form with Username and Password Inputs, and 'create account' and 'submit' buttons.
-- Clicking 'create user' opens up the 'type' dropdown for selecting 'owner' or 'chef'.
 - Incorrect login credentials redirect you to the **Error** view.
+- Clicking 'create user' renders 'newuser' page for adding your name, creating a user and passphrase, and selecting 'owner' or 'chef'.

 > Dashboard - Once a user is authenticated, this is the page they are led into.
 Depending on the type of user, this page will look a little different.
 - A user of type 'chef' will have a button that says 'new pizza', and they can see all of the pizzas that have been made for customers to choose from.